The cycle of metals in the infalling elliptical galaxy NGC 1404: Introduction

 \item The ICM being too metal-rich compared to what could be reasonably produced by the stellar population in cluster galaxies, leading to a potentially serious conundrum in the metal budget at large scales \citep{arnaud1992,bregman2010,loewenstein2013,renzini2014}.

 \end{itemize}

-Together with cosmological simulations \citep[e.g.][]{biffi2017}, these observations progressively gathered key evidence toward a scenario in which the ICM completed its enrichment at or beyond $z \sim 2$--3 -- coinciding with the main epoch of peak cosmic star formation history and maximal supermassive black hole activity \citep{madau2014,hickox2018} -- with metals being thoroughly ejected and mixed at Mpc scales via feedback from active galactic nuclei (AGN).
+Together with cosmological simulations \citep[e.g.][]{biffi2017}, these observations progressively gathered key evidence towards a scenario in which the ICM completed its enrichment at or beyond $z \sim 2$--3 -- coinciding with the main epoch of peak cosmic star formation history and maximal supermassive black hole activity \citep{madau2014,hickox2018} -- with metals being thoroughly ejected and mixed at Mpc scales via feedback from active galactic nuclei (AGNs).

 The case of lower mass systems, i.e. galaxy groups and early-type galaxies (ETGs), has been less studied and, consequently, less understood \citep[for a recent review, see][]{gastaldello2021}.
 The intragroup medium (IGrM) and the hot, X-ray emitting atmosphere pervading elliptical galaxies are also rich in metals, detected essentially via the Fe-L complex; however the latter remains essentially unresolved at current CCD spectral resolution, making the Fe abundance more sensitive to systematics.
 In addition, these systems are typically 1--2 order(s) of magnitude less bright than their cluster counterparts, hence requiring deeper observations.
-Interestingly, metal peaks are also observed in groups \citep[e.g.][]{sun2012,mernier2017,lovisari2019} and, though less investigated than clusters, the metal mass in the IGrM tends to better agree with the available production from stellar sources \citep[e.g.][]{sasaki2014,renzini2014}.
+Interestingly, metal peaks are also observed in groups \citep[e.g.][]{sun2012,mernier2017,lovisari2019} and, though less investigated than clusters, the metal mass in the IGrM tends to better agree with the available production from stellar sources \citep[e.g.][]{renzini2014,sasaki2014}.
 The case of these lower mass systems, however, is more challenging to interpret, as their shallower gravitational well (resulting in relatively stronger AGN feedback, competing with external gas accretion) prevents them from being considered as closed-box systems.
-Also, despite growing indications toward a chemical composition not so different between the ICM and the IGrM \citep{kim2004,loewenstein2010,loewenstein2012,mernier2018b}, the more extreme case of ETGs needs to be more thoroughly addressed.
+Also, despite growing indications towards a chemical composition not so different between the ICM and the IGrM \citep{kim2004,loewenstein2010,loewenstein2012,mernier2018b}, the more extreme case of ETGs needs to be more thoroughly addressed.
 Ultimately, linking the chemical budget and history of ETGs (and groups) to that of clusters is absolutely essential to unify the enrichment picture at \textit{all} extragalactic scales.